postcss/postcss/README.md

 * [`postcss-assets`] allows you to simplify URLs, insert image dimensions, and inline files.
+* [`postcss-assets-rebase`] copies all assets to specified folder and rebases their paths.
 * [`postcss-at2x`] handles retina background images via use of `at-2x` keyword.
 * [`postcss-data-packer`] moves embedded Base64 data to a separate file.
 * [`postcss-image-set`] adds `background-image` with first image